• Skip to primary navigation

 • Finish the ham off with a final brush of glaze, and then let it rest for 10 minutes before slicing and serving.

-Substitutions for Brown Sugar Glazed Whole Ham
+Brown Sugar Glazed Ham Recipe substitutions

 Dijon Mustard.
 The glaze is simple but mega flavorful!
 Of course, there is brown sugar, and I like to kick up the flavor with sage and Dijon mustard.
 If you have whole grain or something similar, that will work well.
 This gives the glaze a nice tangy and savory edge.